Vantiq/vantiq-extension-sources/camelConnector/README.md

 ## Source Configuration

 To set up the Source in the VANTIQ Modelo IDE, you will need to add a Source to your project.
-Please check the [Prerequisites]
-(#pre) to make sure you have properly added a Source Definition to VANTIQ Modelo.
+Please check the [Prerequisites](#pre) to make sure you have properly added a Source Definition to VANTIQ Modelo.
 Once this is complete, you can select CAMEL_CONNECTOR
 (or whatever you named your Source Definition) as the Source Type.
 You will then need to provide the Source Configuration Document.